Plum Warner

 Sir Pelham Francis Warner, MBE (2 October 1873 – 30 January 1963), affectionately and better known as Plum Warner or "the Grand Old Man" of English cricket, was a Test cricketer and cricket administrator.

 He was knighted for services to sport in the 1937 Coronation Honours.

 Early life

 Warner was born in Port of Spain, Trinidad, the youngest of 21 children.
 His mother, Rosa Cadiz, was a Spanish woman, and his father Charles Warner, was from an English colonial family.
 He was educated in Barbados at Harrison College, and then sent to England to Rugby School and Oriel College, Oxford.
+As well as cricket, he had a passion for golf and real tennis.

 Cricket career

 As a right-hand batsman, Warner played first-class cricket for Oxford University, Middlesex and England.
 He played 15 Test matches, captaining in 10 of them, with a record of won 4, lost 6.
 He succeeded in regaining The Ashes in 1903–04, winning the series against Australia 3–2.
 However he was less successful when he captained England on the tour of South Africa in 1905–06, suffering a resounding 1–4 defeat, the first time England had lost to South Africa in a Test match.
 He was also to have captained England on the 1911–12 tour of Australia, but fell ill.
 He was unable to play in any of the Tests, with Johnny Douglas taking over the captaincy.

 He was named Wisden Cricketer of the Year in 1904 and also in 1921, making him one of two to have received the honour twice (the usual practice is that it is only won once: the other is Jack Hobbs).
 The second award marked his retirement as a county player after the 1920 season, in which he captained Middlesex to the County Championship title.

 In the mid-1920s he was Chairman of Selectors, and in 1926 during industrial strife served as a Special Constable.
 He did not, however, play in another first-class fixture until 1926–27, when he captained a Marylebone Cricket Club (MCC) side to Argentina, in which the four representative matches against the host nation were accorded first-class status.
 MCC scraped a win in the series by two games to one, with one match drawn.
 He played one more first-class match, in 1929 for the MCC against the Royal Navy.